Getting Started with Blackboard Basics

 You will see all courses you are teaching and courses in which you are enrolled in the My Courses section of the My Bb page.
 If you do not see a course that you are teaching or in which you are enrolled, please contact the UKIT Service Desk.

-To begin developing a course, click the link to that course in the My Courses box on the My Bb page, then take a moment to familiarize yourself with the instructor view (edit mode on) and student view (edit mode off) of your course.
+To begin developing a course, click the link to that course in the Course List box on the My Bb page, then take a moment to familiarize yourself with the instructor view (edit mode on) and student view (edit mode off) of your course.
 These introductory tutorials will help you become familiar with Blackboard tools and terms that you will see throughout the Blackboard documentation.

 Using the Control Panel